 The field of American Studies integrates knowledge and critical perspectives from disciplines across the Liberal Arts – including history, political science, sociology, religion, and the humanities – to refine students’ understanding of the diverse cultural perspectives and practices that shape American culture.
 Along with offering them opportunities to grow as critical thinkers, engaged citizens, and effective speakers, writers, and researchers, an American Studies degree readies students for further study in a bachelor’s program or higher.
 American Studies graduates are well-prepared for careers in education, law, government service, social work, journalism, business, and more.

 Upon successful completion of this program you will be able to:

-- Identify significant American events, ideas, inventions, technologies, and cultural products.
+- Identify significant American events, ideas, and cultural products.

-- Integrate information and insights from multiple disciplinary perspectives.
+- Integrate information and insights on American culture from multiple disciplinary perspectives.

-- Value the histories, cultures, and identities that contribute to American pluralism.
+- Express the value of the histories, cultures, and identities that contribute to American pluralism.

 - Discuss American culture, politics, and history in a global context.

 Search careers related to American Studies at TCC Career Explorer and visit TCC Career Services to learn more about our free career planning and job preparation services.